Get our FREE IIFYM Weight Loss Starter Guide

 Grilled chicken, Steak, rice, fruit, veggies etc.

 “But Anthony, what about Butter!?
-It’s a single ingredient food?
+Is it a single ingredient food?
 Is butter clean?”

 You bet your macro tracking ass it is!!